alvaromorenomorales/LoomPy/README.md

 ## License

-This project uses Helsinki-NLP Opus-MT models which are licensed under Apache 2.0.
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The translation models used are from Helsinki-NLP and may have their own licenses.

 ## Acknowledgments